atishdixit16/stable-baselines3/README.md

 # Stable Baselines3 Fork: Introducing the Multilevel PPO Algorithm

 In this fork, I introduce a novel extension to the conventional PPO algorithm – the Multilevel Proximal Policy Optimization (MLPPO) algorithm.
-This advancement embodies the principles of multilevel reinforcement learning, meticulously detailed in the file: `stable_baselines3/ppo_multi_level/ppo_multi_level.py`.
+This advancement embodies the principles of multilevel reinforcement learning, meticulously detailed in the [paper](https://arxiv.org/pdf/2210.08400.pdf).

 The code implementation for the MLPPO algorithm is accessible within the repository under the path `stable_baselines3/ppo_multi_level`.
 Comprehensive insights into the algorithm's mechanics are expounded in the file: `stable_baselines3/ppo_multi_level/MLPPO_SB3_Implementation.pdf`.